nram-solace/solace-agent-mesh-v0/docs/docs/documentation/tutorials/mcp-integration.md

 sam run -b
 ```

+This will launch all active agents, including your new `filesystem_docs` MCP agent.

 For more information, see [Solace Agent Mesh CLI](../concepts/cli.md).

 ## Testing the Plugin

-First, you must retrieve a list of the files from the filesystem.
+First, let's retrieve a list of the files from the filesystem.

 ```sh
 curl --location 'http://localhost:5050/api/v1/request' \